MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

                 timeofday = hour(datetime))
 ```

-Data only shows a single heavy weather point.
-In the midst of several light weather points.
+The data only show a single heavy weather point in the midst of several light weather points.
 For graphing purposes, replace with light weather.
-Implicit assumption: bike rentals during heavy weather will be negligeable.
+Implicit assumption: bike rentals during heavy weather will be negligible.

 ```r